Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-I told Mr. Snerdley, I think this is an absolutely atrocious deep deal for us.
+I told Mr. Snerdley, I think this is an absolutely atrocious deal for us.

-Um you've hit on it, and the biggest thing going into the next election cycle, and forget the or not forget, but setting the presidential election aside is the number of Senate seats that are up and the number of Democrat seats that are in play.
+You've hit on it, and the biggest thing going into the next election cycle, and forget the, or not forget, but setting the presidential election aside, is the number of Senate seats that are up and the number of Democrat seats that are in play.

 And I don't think that we can go into the next election cycle without our guns blazing.

-That to you they put it right in the middle of possibly the biggest Senate election in in my time, and I'm only 40 years old.
+They put it right in the middle of possibly the biggest Senate election in my time, and I'm only 40 years old.

 Now, okay, interesting.

-Well, it it it puts the Republicans, it's damned if they do and damned if they don't.
+Well, it puts the Republicans, it's damned if they do and damned if they don't.

 If things work out, Obama gets credit.